AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 >
 >If you do not see any projects, you must contact the [Account Owner or Super User](../project/user-access.md) associated with the project and request access.

 When you log in to the [Project Web interface](https://accounts.magento.cloud/user/), you see your accessible projects.
 As an Account Owner, you can only see projects for your company.
 An Adobe Solutions Partner may see multiple projects for clients that they support.
-Click on a project to see a hierarchy of environments.
+Click a project to see a hierarchy of environments.

 For **Starter** projects, there is a hierarchy of branches starting from `master` (Production).
 Any branches you create display as children from the `master` branch.
 Adobe recommends creating a staging branch, then branching from `staging` for your Integration development.
 See [Starter architecture](../architecture/starter-architecture.md).